SCZwangxiao/video-FlexReduc/README.md

 ---

-## 📊 Reproducing FlexReduc Results
+## 📊 Reproducing AdaReTaKe Results

 ### Step 1: Prepare Datasets
 Follow the documentation to prepare the required datasets: